sfnewzgirl/email-picker-rails/README.md

 In the interest of the exercise and timeline I did not choose to use pretty urls though I would in a larger, production level app.

+#### A note about unique nonces

+timeing issue because lookg up and save are separate but good first step

 ## Terminal Testing

 I used the rails console to test lines of code as I constructed two methods I needed for my token model.